Have you ever wondered how many colors together make the images you see on your TV?

 In this article, we took a quick look at how a TV manages to produce colors like yellow, black, white, and more.

-But the real magic behind all the other numerous color shades comes from something called color bit depth.
+But the real magic behind all the other numerous color shades comes from something called color bit depth, which determines the total number of different colors a display can reproduce an image with.

 FAQs